 Are banks defensive stocks?

 Yes, banks are considered defensive stocks because they offer stability and dividends, even in difficult economic times.
-Some of the most popular banks include JPMorgan Chase, Bank of America, and Citigroup.
+The most popular banks include JPMorgan Chase, Bank of America, and Citigroup.

 Are REITs defensive stocks?